Lecture 5

 - Finally, we can include external stylesheets, or CSS in separate files, that multiple HTML pages can include and share:

-<!DOCTYPE html> <html lang="en"> <head> <link href="css4.css" rel="stylesheet"> <title>css4</title> </head> <body> <header> John Harvard </header> <main> Welcome to my home page! </main> <footer> Copyright © John Harvard </footer> </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <link href="css4.css" rel="stylesheet"> <title>css4</title> </head> <body> <header> John Harvard </header> <main> Welcome to my home page! </main> <footer> Copyright © John Harvard </footer> </body> </html>- We need to create a file called

-tag to include it. - There are tradeoffs, too, to having separated CSS files, since a simple webpage may not need the additional complexity and overhead of a linked stylesheet.
+css4.css, and place our CSS code inside that, for this to work.
+But now we can use the<link>tag to include it. - There are tradeoffs, too, to having separated CSS files, since a simple webpage may not need the additional complexity and overhead of a linked stylesheet.
 But having separation of concerns allows for easier collaboration and clearer organization of code.

 - We need to create a file called